Top Model po-ukrainsky: Criticism and controversy

-Season 5 was heavily criticised for violence and bulling.
+Season 5 was heavily criticised for violence and bullying.
 As the result, the vote "Who should participate in new season?" before season 6 was organised.

 Another point of season 5 criticism was another gossip, similar to Vlada's (season 1 contestant) one.
 According to that gossip, Katya Polchenko, who was placed 2nd, had a lover.
 This time it is a famous designer, Harry Poragotsy.